• Skip to main content

 2. Set a time period to earn back that motivator.

-Because we budget a month ahead, it made the most sense to setup my motivational currency on a monthly system.
-The number of minutes I row in one month translates to my allowance for the following month.
+Because we budget a month ahead, it made the most sense to set up my motivational currency on a monthly system.
+Meeting my 100-kilometer quota for one month translates to receiving my allowance the following month.
 I can pace myself during the month to reach my goal and even overcome setbacks that occur.

 Depending on your motivational currency, a weekly time frame may work well also.
-I would hesitate to do anything shorter than a week as any setbacks will be felt immediately and may cause your motivational currency to fail.
+I would hesitate trying anything shorter than a week as any setbacks will be felt immediately and may cause your motivational currency to fail.

 3. Find something that is easily measured.